kiannylim/SC1015-Data-Science-Project/README.md

 - How should we predict the attrition rate of employee based on workplace/personal factors?

 # Motivation
+Attrition rate is the rate at which people leave the company over time.
+It is a metric that determines how well the company is at retaining employees.
+Companies need to retain talents and capable workers in order to maintain functionality and competitiveness with other businesses in the industry.
-In a competitive job landscape, what should companies do in order to retain talented or desirable workers?
+Hence, we need to know what factors to improve upon in order to retain desirable employees

 # Models Used
 1) Decision Tree